Does this sound familiar?

 The Only Cure for an Introvert Hangover

-If you’re suffering from an introvert hangover, there’s only one way to get relief: Spend time alone, preferably in a calm, quiet place.
-Do something that boosts your energy and mood, like reading a good book, watching a favorite show, or indulging in a favorite hobby.
+There’s only one way to get relief from an introvert hangover.
+Spend time alone, preferably in a calm, quiet place.
+Do your favorite self-care activity or hobby — anything that boosts your mood and energy.
 For introverts, solitude is as nourishing as food and water.

 Above all, remember that your needs as an introvert are valid.
 In a society that values the extrovert’s way, we introverts may feel like our way of being is wrong.
 We may worry that our needs will inconvenience someone or hurt someone’s feelings.
-So we might hide their needs or pretend that we don’t have them — and suffer.
+So we might hide our needs or pretend that we don’t have them — and suffer the consequences.

 It’s okay to leave the party early.
 It’s okay to spend time alone.
 Your needs are perfectly valid, too.